Collecting Data on Your App

 Typically, users collect data from one app at a time.
 When you target a single app, all of the instruments in the trace document collect data from the targeted app.

-Select your app and press the Choose button.
+Locate your app and press the Choose button.

 Choose your mobile device to enable the wireless option.

-Open the Target pop-up menu and choose the wireless version of your device.
+Open the target pop-up menu and choose the wireless version of your device.

 Disconnect the device from the USB cable.